MicrosoftDocs/visualstudio-docs/docs/data-tools/read-xml-data-into-a-dataset.md

     |`Button2`|**Name**|`ShowSchemaButton`|
     ||**Text**|`Show Schema`|

-## Create the dataset thatreceives the XML data
+## Create the dataset that receives the XML data
  In this step, you create a new dataset named `authors`.
 For more information about datasets, see [Dataset tools in Visual Studio](../data-tools/dataset-tools-in-visual-studio.md).

 #### To create a new dataset that receives the XML data